ranolfi/ravms/README.md

     > unable to connect to 192.168.0.8:5555: No route to host
     > adb: error: failed to get feature set: no devices/emulators found

     then there is no connectivity to the VM.

-If you indeed are using QEMU-KVM (possibly with `virt-manager`), I have the `rmacvlan` *(TODO: upload/link)* script to aid in getting virtual machines to talk to the host via network.
+    If you indeed are using QEMU-KVM (possibly with `virt-manager`), I have the [`rmacvlan`](https://gitlab.com/ranolfi/rmacvlan) script to aid in getting virtual machines to talk to the host via network.

 2. The first time you run either script, you should expect to see: